MrMikey59/Kindle-Book-List/README.md

     let csvData = "ASIN,Title,Author(s)\n"
     csvData += item.asin + '","' + item.title + '","' + item.authors + '\n'

 Make sure you put the '\n' at the end or all items will be on one row following the header created in the first line.

-Go to your Kindle Cloud Reader in CHrome, or FireFox.
+Go to your Kindle Cloud Reader in Chrome, or FireFox.
 Open the Developer Console.
 Paste the code block in ad then select RUN.
-Then go check out your new CSV file!
+A dialog box will open when the download completes so you can save or open the new CSV file.
+Go check out your saved CSV file in the Downloads folder of the current user!

+I've included a test run file that I created for my 17000+ book Library.
+Note, only the first 10000 books were gathered.
+This appears to be a limitation of the AMAZON data exchange, not the script.